calband/calchart-redesign-old/calchart/templates/wiki/editing-continuities.md

 ## Edit continuities

 When in this context, a panel is displayed, containing a tab for each dot type.
 Clicking on a tab will display the continuities for that dot type.

+There are also two tabs labelled "All".
+Put continuities in the first "All" tab to add continuities for all dots at the beginning of the stuntsheet.
+Put continuities in the latter "All" tab to add continuities at the end of the stuntsheet.

 Use the dropdown in the panel to add a continuity for the selected dot type.
 The dropdown also features a search bar to quickly filter the list of continuities.

 To edit a continuity, click the <i class="icon-pencil"></i> icon, which will display a popup containing properties for that specific continuity.
 Every continuity has the following fields in the popup: